rsappia/TVArgenta-Release/README.en.md

 In the next chapter, I’ll cover audio configuration, and in a third one, everything related to the hardware itself.

 <p align="center">
-    <em>If this project brought you a smile or inspired you to build something of your own,<br>
+    <em>If you enjoyed this project or got inspired to make your own,<br>
-    buy me a coffee and let’s keep making Argentinian magic ☕🇦🇷</em>
+    a coffee would help me keep creating cool stuff ☕</em>
 </p>

 <p align="center">